microsoftgraph/microsoft-graph-docs/content/walkthroughs/consumer/AspNetMVC.md

 In this step, you'll work with the **GraphService**, **GraphResources**, and **HomeController** classes.

  - **GraphService** builds and sends HTTP requests to the Microsoft Graph and processes the responses.
- - **GraphResources** represents the Microsoft Graph data that the app uses.
+ - **GraphResources** represents data that the app sends to and receives from the Microsoft Graph.
  - **HomeController** contains actions that initiate the calls to the Microsoft Graph in response to UI events.

 1. In the **Models** folder, open GraphService.cs.